willtrnr/CRUDTable/README.md

 CRUDTable
 =========

-An attempt to a fully automatic ASP.NET Create Read Update Delete control (more like page).
+An attempt to a fully automatic ASP.NET Create Read Update Delete control (more like page) for MS SQL.

-*Disclaimer:* My first ASP.NET project ever
+**Disclaimer:** My first ASP.NET project ever